GoogleCloudPlatform/functions-framework-go/README.md

 The Functions Framework is designed to be compatible with Knative environments.
 Just build and deploy your container to a Knative environment.
-Note that your app needs to listen `PORT` environment variable per [Knative runtime contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md#inbound-network-connectivity).
+Note that your app needs to listen `PORT` environment variable per the [Knative runtime contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md#inbound-network-connectivity).

 ## Configure the Functions Framework